cknv/envargs/README.rst

 Installing
 ----------

-Currently ``envparse`` is not distributes via pypi, so to get your hands on it, you will have to pip install via git.
+Currently ``envparse`` is not distributed via pypi, so to get your hands on it, you will have to pip install via git.

 .. code-block:: shell